-Being diagnosed with a chronic disease like PCOS can generate a range of feelings and emotions, often these are similar to a grief reaction.
-Not everyone will experience these feelings and, in no particular order, the reactions can be:
+Being diagnosed with a chronic disease such as PCOS can generate a range of feelings and emotions.
+Often, these are similar to a grief reaction.
+Not everyone will experience these feelings.
+In no particular order, the reactions can be:

 Sometimes the journey to a diagnosis of PCOS is a long and frustrating one.
 As it is a complex condition, diagnosis can be difficult.
-Many women with PCOS often report frustration over delays in diagnosis, made worse by lack of appropriate and helpful information,.
-Your reaction to a diagnosis will often depend on a number of things such as:
+Many women with PCOS often report frustration over delays in diagnosis, made worse by lack of appropriate and helpful information.[2, 3]

 Having a diagnosis and living with a condition such as PCOS can cause stress.

 Stress occurs when you feel threatened or feel you cannot cope with a situation.
-While a little stress can provide motivation to act, too much stress, particularly over a long period of time, can take its toll on your health and sense of wellbeing.
+A little stress can provide motivation to act, but too much stress, particularly over a long period of time, can take its toll on your health and sense of wellbeing.

-It’s helpful to take time to work out what may cause you stress.
+It’s helpful to take time to work out what can cause you stress.
 On a day-to-day basis, what is stressful for one person is not necessarily stressful for another.